sciactive/nephele/packages/nephele-serve/README.md

   --serve-indexes                      Serve index.html and index.htm files when the user requests a directory.
   --serve-listings                     Serve directory listings with file management forms when the user requests a directory.
   --no-auth                            Don't require authentication.
 (Not compatible with --home-directories or --user-directories.)
   --pam-auth                           Use PAM authentication.
-(Requires @nephele/authenticator-pam.)
+(Requires PAM libraries.)
   --auth-user-filename                 htpasswd filename.
 (Defaults to '.htpasswd'.)
   --auth-user-file                     A specific htpasswd file to use for every request.
   --no-update-check                    Don't check for updates.